ThienNguyen15/Stock_Prices_Prediction/README.md

 # Assignment_Discrete
-Analysing the fluctuation of stock price by some models: ARIMA, LSTM,  Linear Regression, and Decision Tree
+Analyzing the fluctuation of stock price by some models: ARIMA, LSTM,  Linear Regression, and Decision Tree Coding in Google Colab